sandhyab1506/Demonstrations/Restaurant_Menu_Builder/README.md

-Displays a Menu in the Format Specified adhering the rules stated
+Displays a Menu in the Format Specified adhering to the rules stated